 The Stavanger Trekking Association has marked 140 km of paths and produced a map of 10 day trips “Around the Lysefjord” (“Lysefjorden Rundt” in Norwegian).

-I have made blog posts and videos from my hikes.
+I have made posts and videos from my hikes.
 Each of the videos opens with the Association’s map showing the approximate route filmed and photographed.
 The hikes are however the result of several visits over the years and the numbering differs from that of the official list.
-At the bottom of this page you will find the blog posts presenting my hikes.
+At the bottom of this page you will find the posts presenting my hikes.

 Watch the full sequence in the playlist right now, below or on YouTube.
 Music is by the Norwegian classical composers Edvard Grieg and Christian Sinding.
 Sit back and enjoy for 25 minutes!